 Similarly, you cannot register the same show more than once in order to have a number of listings.
 This ensures all participants get the same listing space.
 A second show with a similar title or set up must be significantly different and the copy should explain that.
 Each show should only be registered once and have one listing in the programme and on edfringe.com.

 Once you have entered all of your show information, you will need to click 'Register' and pay the applicable registration fee.
-The Programme team will check over your registration, highlight any missing information, and contact you as necessary or make a proof available to you.
+The Programme team will check over your registration, highlight any missing information, and contact you as necessary and make a proof available to you.

 As you navigate through the tabs, you will note that there are